-You may want to consider the Søeberg Principle based on cold research and PhD.
+You may consider the Søeberg Principle based on cold research and PhD.
 Dr Susanna Søeberg‘s idea of: “End With Cold.”
 It’s her theory that the body’s metabolism is enhanced when it’s forced to remain cold or the act of “end with cold.”

 In addition, shivering is also said to have a thermogenic effect on brown adipose tissue and stimulate the release of open chain succinate from muscle cells into the blood plasma.
 If you expose your body to cold, your body needs to produce heat, and shivering is necessary.